1. Introduction

 As seen in the image, the files that are relevant to your search will be displayed on the top

 left.
-These files are those that contain the keyword Introduction
+These files are those that contain the keyword Introduction in its name, and files which

 contain the keyword within its content.